Godson Umeh: Early life and education

 Godson was born in Reading, Berkshire, England, to Nigerian parents.
 He grew up in the United Kingdom and has described his upbringing as central to his identity as both British and Nigerian.
 During his teenage years, Godson pursued a short-lived football career, before being released at the age of 20.
 Following his football journey, he developed interest in fashion and luxury accessories, which eventually led him to explore jewelry design.

 Career

 Godson began his professional jewelry design career at the age of 20, officially launching his brand, Godson in 2018.
 Creating custom pieces for private clients and public figures.

 After establishing his early presence in the United Kingdom, Godson later moved to New York to expand his knowledge of diamond trading and fine jewelry design.
 His brand soon gained international recognition for its creations, attracting clients across music, sports, and entertainment.

-Godson's clients included notable figures such as rap artist Meek Mill, American rapper Bay Swag, footballer Raheem Sterling, and the British rap duo Krept & Konan, Lil Mosey among others.
+Godson's clients included notable figures such as rap artist Meek Mill, American rapper Bay Swag, footballer Raheem Sterling, and the British rap duo Krept & Konan, Lil Mosey, Zlatan among others.